 Monday: 10:00 – 5:00 PM

 Sunday: 10:00 – 5:00 PM

-The museum will resume operating seven days beginning in April and run through Labor Day.
+The museum will operate seven days a week until Labor Day.

 On March 16, 1966, command pilot Neil Armstrong and pilot David Scott successfully docked their Gemini VIII spacecraft, the first-ever linking of two spacecraft together in Earth orbit.